Shmdtalha/DAM-Updated-Implementation-on-Ubuntu-Corpus/README.md

 4. note the value of `eos` printed by `data.py`.
 This value will be different for each dataset (for each `vocab.txt` to be precise)

+> [!NOTE]
+> The evaluation function is hardcoded to expect 1 valid response, and 9
+> invalid responses, totalling 10 responses.
+However there are 118-117 such
+> lines in UDC V2 `test.txt` and `valid.txt` where there are 8 or 9 responses
+> total.
+We have made it so the `data.py` script will ignore such lines.

 ## Training

 First enter the noted value of `eou` from `data.py` into `main.py`: